 Floral Inspirations by Han Sai Por

 To me, these huge pods of floral buds looked like a spot of serenity in an otherwise buzzing airport where everyone is moving all the time.
-Their pristine white also represented a kind of stability in the middle of mobility.
-Their solid state stood against the fragile glass and steel structure.
+Their pristine white color also represented a kind of stability in the middle of mobility.
+Their solid-state stood against the fragile glass and steel structure.

 Location: Terminal 3 Departure Hall